mikeliao97/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [image6]: ./examples/placeholder.png "Traffic Sign 3"
 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.
+[histogram]: ./media/histogram.png "Histogram"

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Here is a link to my [project code](https://github.com/mikeliao97/CarND-Traffic-Sign-Classifier-Project)

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### 1. Basic summary of the data set.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+The dataset used was the [german traffic signs dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset)

-* The size of training set is ?
+* The size of training set: 34799 images
-* The size of the validation set is ?
+* The size of the validation set is: 4410 images
-* The size of test set is ?
+* The size of test set is : 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is : (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is : 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a histogram showing the distribution of classes within the training dataset.

-![alt text][image1]
+![alt text][histogram]

 ### Design and Test a Model Architecture